Scholarships for Entering Students

 Only applicants who have submitted complete Applications for Financial Assistance are eligible to receive any scholarship awarded (in full or in part) on the basis of financial need.
 The Application for Financial Assistance is available on the How To Apply page.

-Eleven full, 20 scholarships covering 60% of tuition, and 44 scholarships covering 30% of tuition are available to FY2016-2017 first year Bulgarian students with high academic potential measured by the applicant’s academic merit.
+Five full scholarships, five scholarships covering 60% of tuition, and nine scholarships covering 30% of tuition are available to AY 2017-2018 first year Bulgarian students with high academic potential measured by the applicant’s academic merit.
 The scholarships are for the four-year course of study at the University.
+The America for Bulgaria Foundation is among the AUBG biggest supporters that donated more than $14 Million for scholarships.

 American Foundation for Bulgaria Scholarships